howtographql/howtographql/content/backend/graphql-scala/8-mutations.md

 ---

 In the last chapters you've learnt how to use GraphQL to read data.
 Time to add some.
-When you want to add data, you use almost the same sytax.
+When you want to add data, you use almost the same syntax.
 How does the server know when you want to write data instead of reading?
 You have to use the `mutation` keyword instead of `query`.
 That's all.
 Actually not all, but you will learn about the differences in this chapter.

 ### Create a user